 - · Picnic on the first day

-- Personal expenses: snacks, drinks, etc
+- Personal expenses: snacks, drinks, etc.

-- Individual technical equipment rental
+- Individual technical equipment rental (mountaineering boots, crampons, ice axe, harness, helmet) offered as an extra when you sign up

-- liability, repatriation and cancellation insurances
+- liability, repatriation and cancellation insurance.

-- Transport to and from meeting point and during the stay
+- Transport to and from meeting point